davidleonardi418/omop-lite/README.md

 # omop-lite

-A small container to get an OMOP CDM Vocabulary Postgres database running quickly.
+A small container to get an OMOP CDM Postgres database running quickly.

-Drop your Vocabularies into `vocabs/`, and run the container.
+Drop your data into `data/`, and run the container.

 ## Environment Variables